segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 3. On the destination's overview page, click **Add destination**.
 4. On the Select data source page, select the source you want to connect to your destination and click **Next**.
 5. On the Setup page, give your destination a name, fill in any optional settings, and select the **Have Segment encrypt sensitive data** checkbox.
-6. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button. <br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) in the Privacy Portal*.<br>
+6. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button. <br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) to Yellow in the Privacy Portal*.<br>
 7. Securely store your private key - **once you finish setting up the destination, this key cannot be retrieved**.
 8. Click **Create destination**.

 > error "Private Key is not recoverable"
 > Segment does not save the private key created during the data encryption setup flow, and cannot retrieve the key after you finish setting up your destination.
-You can generate a new key without decrypting your data using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
+You can generate a new key using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
 Any data encrypted prior to generating a new key pair cannot be decrypted with the new key.

 ### Configure data encryption for an existing destination